Snaacky/thewiki/docs/guides/quality.md

 [!badge variant="info" text="BDRip" margin="0 8 0 0"]
 [!badge variant="info" text="Blu-ray"]

-An encode made directly from the BDMV/Remux.
+An encode made directly from the BDMV or BD Remux.
 Generally, the goal is to retain visual transparency to the source while reducing file size, however many good encoders will aim to make their release better than the source via filtering.

 Most can be found on [Nyaa](https://nyaa.si), with some rare stuff on places like [RuTracker](https://rutracker.org).